-Stephanie is in the events industry where she coordinates conferences for scientists and on occasions, weddings.
+Stephanie works in the event planning industry where she coordinates conferences for scientists and on occasions, weddings.
 She’s currently applying for a master’s program in higher education and student affairs, with a goal to create events at the university level.
 She loves to travel and is eager to plan her next big trip (most likely to Asia!).
 She considers herself to be a dog whisperer and loves late night talk shows.
-During her free time, she enjoys going to concerts and musicals, but also staying active through volleyball and hot yoga.
+During her free time, she enjoys going to concerts and musicals but also staying active through volleyball and hot yoga.

 What does ‘sustainability’ mean to you?